 create a City Park for the “children of Fresno.”
 Named Reedy Park.

-1954– The Fresno Jr. Museum of Science and Natural History was established on the site, by two biology teachers Robert Winter and Elroy Robinson from Fresno City College, next to the winery building.
-Classes were taught on the natural sciences and history, the park was open to the public and had, on display, artifacts and animals, such as bears, snakes, reptiles, birds.
-Origins of the original cactus garden created on site in the mid 60’s?
-The Deutsch Cactus Garden created in 1995 as a world class cactus garden.
+1954– The Fresno Jr. Museum of Science and Natural History was established next to the winery by two biology teachers, Robert Winter and Elroy Robinson, from Fresno City College.
+Classes were taught on the natural sciences and history, the park was open to the public, and displayed artifacts and animals, such as bears, snakes, reptiles, and birds.

-1979– The Women’s Junior League helped transform the complex into The Discovery Center, renamed due to the curating of educational classes, exhibit displays as well as live animal exhibits.
+1979– The Women’s Junior League helped transform the complex of educational classes, exhibit displays, and live animal exhibits into The Discovery Center.

-1995– The Deutsch Cactus Garden was bequeathed and moved from the Deutsch Van Ness Estate to the Discovery Center.
+1995– The Deutsch Cactus Garden was bequeathed and moved from the Deutsch Van Ness Estate to The Discovery Center.
 The Garden of the Sun, a Master Gardener’s Outreach Program through the University of California, Division of Agriculture and Natural Resources, was allowed an acre to develop by the City of Fresno.
-Their lease with the City of Fresno expires in 2020.

 the new administration building across the street, through field trips and outreach, birthday parties, Starlab presentations, children’s school field trip visits, and special events, such as astronomical star parties in partnership with the Central Valley Astronomers, as well as special holiday-based events.